nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 **3.3.1.2.
 Design Considerations**
 Aspect: User input format for adding a finance log entry
-* Alternative 1(Current Choice): The user inputs command in format of "finance addLog ITEM_NAME ITEM_VALUE".
+* Alternative 1(Current Choice): The user inputs command in format `finance addLog ITEM_NAME ITEM_VALUE`.
     * Pros: It is more convenient for the user to type commands and easier to memorize the command format.
-    * Cons: It takes longer time to execute the command for the program has to identify which part is ITEM_NAME and which part is
+    * Cons: It takes longer time to execute the command for the program has to identify which part is `ITEM_NAME` and which part is
-    ITEM_VALUE.
-If the user inputs a separate number for ITEM_NAME but forgets to type ITEM_VALUE, then the program will mistake the separate number in ITEM_NAME for its ITEM_VALUE.
+    `ITEM_VALUE`.
+If the user inputs a separate number for `ITEM_NAME` but forgets to type `ITEM_VALUE`, then the program will mistake the separate number in `ITEM_NAME` for its `ITEM_VALUE`.
 For example, if the user just input `finance summary iphone 12` but forgot to type the price, then the finance log entry will become `iphone $12`.

-* Alternative 2: The user inputs command in format of "finance addLog /n ITEM_VALUE /v ITEM_VALUE".
+* Alternative 2: The user inputs command in format `finance addLog /n ITEM_VALUE /v ITEM_VALUE`.
     * Pros: The program can easily detect if the input command is valid.
     * Cons: It is harder for the user to memorize the command format.
 It also costs more time when executing.